Introduction to Microsoft Edge WebView2

 - WinUI 3.0

-You are able to run WebView2 applications on the following versions of Windows.
+WebView2 apps can run on the following versions of Windows:

 - Windows 10